IgniteUI/igniteui-documentation/topics/02_Controls/igDoughnutChart/01_Adding/01_igDoughnutChart_Adding_Using_the_MVC_Helper.md

 ## <a id="adding"></a> Adding igDoughnutChart to an ASP.NET MVC Application

-This topic walks through using Ignite UI for MVC to instantiate an igDoughnutChart in an ASP.NET MVC application.
+This topic walks through using %%ProductNameMVC%% to instantiate an igDoughnutChart in an ASP.NET MVC application.

 ### <a id="adding-preview"></a> Preview